 If you’ve managed to tick all the boxes, congratulations—you may now start spreading the word about your products!

 Take a look at this example by a vegan shoe brand Avesu.
-When entering their website, they immediately greet me with a popup of their offer, giving me 10% off with a coupon code.
-They’re also creating a sense of urgency with “24 hours only”.
+When entering their website, they immediately greet me with a pop-up of their offer, giving me 10% off with a coupon code.
+They’re also creating a sense of urgency with a time limit: “24 hours only.”
 Better not miss out!

-Now that you have decided on an offer, it’s time to let the world know about it.
+Now that you’ve decided on an offer, it’s time to let the world know about it.
 Keep scrolling to learn about launching quick ads and social media campaigns.

 For someone who has left BFCM prep till the last minute, a quick ad campaign can truly help turn things around.

 I recommend capitalizing on your existing audiences and people who are already interested in your brand.

 The most common (and easiest) way to launch ads is through social media, like Facebook and Instagram.
 Here are some ideas for launching Facebook ad campaigns:

 Target existing customers.
 Gather a list of your customer emails, upload them to the Facebook Ads Manager, and start creating your campaign.

 Target the curious.
 When creating an ad campaign on Facebook, pick “people who engaged with any post or ad.”
 Enter the number of days, give the audience a name, and ta-da!
 You now have a segment of people who’ve engaged with your brand and are likely to appreciate your holiday deals.

 When creating a Facebook ad, along the setup process you’ll be able to choose between different campaign goals: reach, awareness, traffic, etc. I recommend selecting “reach” or “traffic” for these campaigns rather than “conversions,” since “conversions” tend to be more expensive for smaller audiences.
 With “reach” or “traffic” as campaign goals, you’ll get a bigger audience at a lower cost.